 Abby has been part of the Monmouth whānau since 2018.
 You’ll find Abby in our Henderson studio assisting with glass blowing and managing the day-to-day comings and goings, keeping the ship afloat.

 Yvette is a painter and has a Bachelor of Fine Arts from COCA Massey in Wellington.
-When Yvette isn’t painting in her Epsom studio she works as Retail Manager for Monmouth.
+When Yvette isn’t painting in her Epsom studio she works as Retail Manager for the Monmouth gallery.

-You’ll find Yvette, and sometimes Fran the foxy, in our Great North Road showroom looking after the displays, organising events and launches, advising customers about their lighting projects.
+You’ll find Yvette, and sometimes Fran the foxy, in our Great North Road gallery looking after the displays, organising events and launches, advising customers about their lighting projects.
 Any questions?
 Yvette can help!